zphricz/Screen/README.md

 Because the Screen is double-buffered, you should draw to the whole screen before every commit.
-If you don't all pixels that weren't drawn to will flip back to the state they were on the frame before the last commit.
+If you don't all pixels that weren't drawn to will flip back to the state they were on the frame before the last commit

 ## Authors